AppleBoiy/prerequisite-tree-dagreD3/README.md

 > We encourage you to explore our wiki to learn more about our project and get the most out of it.
 If you have any
 > questions or suggestions, feel free to contribute to the wiki or reach out to our team.

+## Prerequisite Tree

+The prerequisite tree is a graphical representation of the course prerequisites.
+It displays the dependency relationships between different courses and allows users to understand the required prerequisites for each course.
+The tree view is rendered using the [dagreD3] library and provides an interactive and intuitive visualization of the course structure.

 ## How It Works

 The tool fetches a [Google Sheets] containing course data and converts it into a JSON format.
 It then uses this data